ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 You can see examples of what some of the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#youtube).
 Note that it is a work-in-progress.

 Patches that have the ⚙️ symbol have additional settings (AKA patch options) that you can configure before patching.
-Noteable ones are the `Theme` patch and the `Custom branding icon YouTube` patch, which has [3 preset app icons](https://imgur.com/a/qlelvZk) you can choose from.
+Noteable ones are the `Theme` and `Custom branding icon YouTube` patches, the latter of which has [3 preset app icons](https://imgur.com/a/qlelvZk) you can choose from.

 > If you decide not to use the default selection, you still **must** include the `GmsCore support` patch for non-root installs.